rkliman/safety_recovery/README.md

 Above are the different numbers and modes that the robot outputs.
 The message publishing is not continuously updated, it only prints out a new status if the status has changed

 The UR ROS Driver has an extensive ROS service library for handling the dashboard.
-More info can be found here: https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/blob/master/ur_robot_driver/doc/ROS_INTERFACE.md#ur_robot_driver_node
+More info can be found [here](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/blob/master/ur_robot_driver/doc/ROS_INTERFACE.md#ur_robot_driver_node)

 The main services that deal with safety are as follows:
 - `/ur_hardware_interface/dashboard/unlock_protective_stop`